 Westward - Insane patio with chill-ass adirondack chairs overlooking South Lake Union.
 Come for happy hour, kick it in the sunshine, drink some bubbly, have some oysters.
 Forget all your worries, forget all your cares.

-Walrus and the Carpenter - If you got a few bones to spare, you kinda have to visit this iconic Ballard spot.
+Walrus and the Carpenter - If you got a few bones to spare, you kinda have to visit this nationally-recognized, iconic Ballard spot.
 Very seafood focused, and insane everything.

 Linda's. - If you're on your Kurt Cobain tour, you'll want to stop in at the last place he was seen alive, you morbid fart.
-Srsly tho, solid food, a big drink list, and dog friendly atmosphere means this ish is a gold star.
+Srsly tho, solid food, a big drink list, and dog friendly atmosphere means this ish has a gold star.

 Slate Coffee Bar. - Last but def not least.
 My absolute fav coffee in the city.
 Perfectly roasted, flawlessly prepared.
 Check the flight.
 Right around the corner from Il Corvo in Pioneer Square, also orig. (better) location in Ballard.
 Really great service and people too.

 Sun Liquors - Very solid drinks with knowledgeable bartenders, good food, and a casual atmosphere.
 First Tuesdays are tiki night!

 Foreign National - Is the world just a little too bright?
 This dark, sultry spot is just what you need.
 Really creative menu with bartenders of perfection and RAD asian snacks from the restaurant next door (Stateside).
 6 stars.

 Pennyroyal - If you're still on your Kurt Cobain tour, check this place out.
 Opened last year, so he was never here, but it's called Pennyroyal and attached to a cool hotel with some rad paintings in the lobby.
 Awesome menu, shareable punches, homemade elixirs, several selections of gin and tonics, and amazing food from next door.